abenipa3/modern-js-basics/README.md

 # Modern JavaScript Basics

-Update: Course Completed as of January 31, 2023
+Update: Course completed on January 31, 2023

 This repository was used to follow the course provided by Laracasts: